Hallucination, abstention, and computable inseparability: Formal theories as examples

-\begin{rem} By contrast, if $T$ is decidable, then both $A_{T}$ and $B_{T}$ are decidable.
-In that case, the inseparability obstruction above does not apply.
-Presburger arithmetic, the fragment of the true arithmetic with only the addition symbol, is a standard decidable theory of the natural numbers with only addition (\citet{Pre29}); the first-order theory of real closed fields is another classical decidable theory (see \citet{Tar51}).
-In such cases there is, in principle, an algorithm that answers all $T$--settled queries correctly.
+\begin{rem} If $T$ is decidable, then both $A_{T}$ and $B_{T}$ are $\Delta_{1}^{0}$.
+The inseparability obstruction above does not apply.
+Presburger arithmetic, the fragment of the true arithmetic with only the addition symbol, is a standard decidable theory (\citet{Pre29}).
+The first-order theory of real closed fields is another classical decidable theory (\citet{Tar51}).
+In such cases, there is, in principle, an algorithm that answers all $T$--settled queries correctly.
 This theoretical possibility says nothing about whether a deployed LLM will do so. \end{rem}